SEO Audit: Who Should Do It and Why It’s Important

 Penalties can range from lowered ranks to having your entire site removed from the search results.
 And Google has been known to show no mercy even to big companies when it comes to enforcing their rules.
 BMW got called out by Matt Cutts himself and had their PageRank reduced to zero back in 2006 for using doorway pages and J.C.
 Penney was ratted out by The New York Times in a full-blown investigative piece in 2011.

-An audit can point out if your site might have issues that Google might interpret as “Black Hat”, sparing your SEO specialist the trouble of having to submit a reconsideration request, and you from the dread of getting no traffic to your website.
+An audit can point out if your site might have issues that Google might interpret as “Black Hat”, sparing your SEO specialist the trouble of having to submit a reconsideration request, and preventing you from getting no traffic to your website.

 Your SEO Audit should have detailed information on the following: